-- Description All retirees of the university may use the libraries on the same basis as currently employed faculty and staff. - How to obtain this benefit Retiree must show university retirement ID card. - Cost to retiree None - Additional information None
+- Description All retirees of the university may use the libraries services and physical resources on the same basis as currently employed faculty and staff. - How to obtain this benefit Retiree must show university retirement ID card. - Cost to retiree None - Additional information None